3idprotocol/introduction/README.md

 ### Sources

 The `sources` document contains a list of data sources connected to the user.
-Data sources are described as a Each entry is encrypted using a unique *Privacy Policy Read Key* (see [keychain](#keychain)).
+Each individual data source entry is encrypted using a unique *Privacy Policy Read Key* (see [keychain](#keychain)).
 This allows specific data sources to be kept private, but selectively disclosed upon request.
-Each entry, when decrypted, contains pointers to two additional documents, one for the collection policy and one for the privacy policy.
+Each entry, when decrypted, contains pointers to two additional documents, one for the `collection policy` and one for the `privacy policy`.

 - Collection Policy: A document created by an application developer that describes the data model of their application.
 This document contains information about the schemas and configurations of the databases.
 There is only one single collection policy per application, and references to this document are stored by all users of the application.
 - Privacy policy: A document that is generated as the user interacts with an application, which contains the specific ids/addresses of particular database instances that are controlled by the user for this application.